-This program requires 42-46 credits of content coursework, a minimum of 9 additional credits in an area of concentration, minor outside the School of Education, or license addition, and 69 credits of professional education coursework, for a total of 120 credits.
+This program requires 39-43 credits of content coursework, a minimum of 9 additional credits in an area of concentration, minor inside or outside the School of Education, or license addition, and 71 credits of professional education coursework, for a total of 120 credits.

 The area of concentration, minor, or license addition requirement is designed to provide the prospective elementary teacher with in-depth knowledge in one school-related curriculum subject.
-All courses in these areas must be completed with a grade of C or better and an average minimum GPA of 2.5.
+All courses in the area of concentration or license addition must be completed with a grade of C or better and an average minimum GPA of 2.5.
 Students should consult an academic advisor to plan an approved sequence to fulfill the area of concentration, minor, or license addition requirement.
-An area of concentration may be selected from the following areas:
+Academic minors require a C or better in each course and an avergae minimum GPA of 2.0.